 It goes without saying that smoking and children should never mix.
 Not only is it addictive and costly, it also possibly sets them up for serious long-term health challenges that could take their life.
 Unfortunately, as Tobacco-Free Kids report, 8 percent of all high school students are regular smokers, and over 11 percent are regular e-cigarette smokers, with 2,300 kids trying smoking for the first time each day.

 With smoking and vaping so prevalent among teenagers, a parent needs to know how to talk to their kids about it.
-Here are some facts and tips on how to best approach this subject with your child.
+Here is some information on how to best approach this subject with your child.

 What are the dangers of secondhand smoke?